-Trine welcomes 400-plus freshmen
+Trine welcomes 400-plus freshman class

 ANGOLA, Ind. – Trine University welcomed its fourth straight freshman class of more than 400 students and debuted changes and upgrades when classes started today (Aug.
 20).